ds-04/cobbler_deploy/README.md

 `hostname.aa.bb ansible_host=192.168.0.2 Cobbler_mac=00:11:22:33:44:55 Cobbler_profile=Alma-84-minimal-x86_64`

-# Copy your kickstart/preseed/autoyast files
+## Copy your kickstart/preseed/autoyast files

 You should copy or setup a method to provide auto install files into /var/lib/cobbler/templates/

 This role will default to sample.ks to make things work.
 Edit and override accordingly.

+## SELinux

+Administrators should manage their SELinux environment.
+SELinux configuration is out of scope here.

+This role will set httpd_can_network_connect though.

+SELinux config is a potential enchancement.

+## Included v3.2.0 fixes

+- /etc/profile.d script to warn administrator of cobbler-loaders deprecation
+- Copy syslinux files to /var/lib/cobbler/loaders

 # Setting up the role

-- 1) copy the defaults/main.yml to vars/main.yml and edit accordingly.
+- 1) Copy the defaults/main.yml to vars/main.yml and edit accordingly.
 See header text.
+- 2) Know your SELinux environ
-- 2) Run the role
+- 3) Run the role

 **If you do nothing for i), you'll end with defaults which results in:<br><br>
    ISOs downloaded: CentOS-7-x86_64-Minimal-2009.iso, debian-10.10.0-amd64-netinst.iso<br>